Rockies Vs. Dodgers Prediction, Odds, Pick

 The Colorado Rockies take on the Los Angeles Dodgers.
 Check out our MLB odds series for our Rockies Dodgers prediction and pick.

-German Marquez takes the ball for the Rockies, while Tyler Anderson gets the start for the Dodgers.
+Ryan Feltner takes the ball for the Rockies, while Julio Urias gets the start for the Dodgers.

-German Maruqez has a 5.12 ERA.
-This has been a bitterly disappointing season for him and the Rockies, especially the starting rotation.
-Colorado has one of the highest staff ERAs in baseball, and before you say “it’s all about Coors Field,” look at the past two games of this series, in which Rockie pitchers have been rocked by the Dodger bats in Dodger Stadium.
-Colorado had Kyle Freeland going up against Michael Grove on Saturday.
-That’s a favorable pitching matchup for Colorado, but it couldn’t win because the Colorado bullpen imploded.
-On Friday, Colorado got hammered right out of the box.
-Marquez has had a few select games this season in which everything worked for him, but the vast majority of his starts have been mediocre at best.
-The Rockies have a lot of tough choices to make with their staff, and Marquez is certainly one of them.
+Ryan Feltner, like every other Colorado starting pitcher, has had a rough year.
+He missed most of the month of July due to an injury, but in June, August and September, his month-specific ERA was higher than six runs.
+He has been getting roughed up on a regular basis.
+Colorado pitchers were terrible in 2022.
+The Rockies had one of the highest staff ERAs in baseball, and as we have continuously pointed out over the past month, these season-long results are worse than the simple matter of playing in Coors Field.
+The Rockies have been bad in road games.
+Their pitchers have not been able to find a groove.
+German Marquez, Kyle Freeland, and the rest of the staff have struggled, Feltner very much included.
+Changes are surely coming to the Rockies’ pitching staff and starting rotation for 2023.
+The real question is where the changes will come.
+Below that layer is the even deeper question: Where can the Rockies find value and get pitchers who will be willing to join a franchise which is in a very difficult situation and has a lot of money committed to Kris Bryant and a few other high-end bats?

-Tyler Anderson has been one of the quiet stars of this 2022 Dodger season.
-It’s very rare that a team wins 110 or more games in a season, but the Dodgers have done it.
-They wouldn’t have been able to do it if they didn’t get something special from Anderson.
-At the start of the season, the Dodgers had Clayton Kershaw, Walker Buehler, and Julio Urias at the forefront of their rotation.
-Tyler Anderson was a back-end rotation piece along with Tony Gonsolin.
-While Gonsolin got hurt, it remains that he turned in a stellar season in his own right.
-Gonsolin and Anderson being excellent at the back end of the rotation enabled the Dodgers to quickly and easily absorb the impact of Buehler pitching poorly and then being injured for the entirety of the season.
-Kershaw’s injuries were also able to be dealt with, since Anderson has been so thoroughly reliable.
+Julio Urias will probably finish second in the 2022 National League Cy Young Award voting, and he will definitely finish in the top three.
+Sandy Alcantara of the Miami Marlins will likely win the award, and Zac Gallen of the Arizona Diamondbacks should join Urias in the top three.
+Urias has a brilliant 2.12 ERA.
+More than that, he has a sparking 1.19 ERA in five September starts.
+He has finished the season on top of his game.
+If Alcantara wasn’t having a spectacular season with the Marlins, Urias would be in line to win the Cy Young.
+What will lift Alcantara over Urias and Gallen is the fact that Alcantara has pitched several complete games and has been the ultimate workhorse while still accumulating great numbers across the board.
+Urias has pitched a lot of six-inning starts while Alcantara has been able to pitch seven or eight innings, occasionally all nine.
+Alcantara has done something special.
+That’s exactly what he needed to prevent Urias from winning the Cy Young.
+None of that, however, should take away from the amazing season Urias has produced.
+On a pitching staff which — at the beginning of the season — included Clayton Kershaw and Walker Buehler, Urias has been the best and most consistent Dodger starter.
+Few would have predicted that before the season began.
+Urias will make this his final tune-up before he takes the mound for the Dodgers in Game 1 of the National League Division Series next Tuesday, Oct.
+11, at Dodger Stadium.

 Courtesy of FanDuel, here are the Rockies-Dodgers MLB odds.